In this chapter we are going to look at the value of grace as a gift, but before we go on to that, I want to remind you of two important points:

 - Cite some examples of God's grace from the Old Testament.

-- Summarize the four main gifts from the text and state the importance of each:
+- Summarize the four main gifts described in the text and state the importance of each:

 - Read Ephesians 1:3-14.
 List the gifts God has blessed us with.

 - Share a time when you've received a gift that left you breathless with joy and appreciation.
-How does this relate to the value of the gift of grace?
+How does this compare with the gift of grace?